-There are several theories as to who discovered America, some more documented than others.
-We know for sure that Vikings were there centuries before Columbus.
-There is some (disputed) evidence that Polynesian explorers also visited the continent before the Spaniard, and technically, Nomadic Asian tribes first discovered America over 15,000 years ago.
+There are several theories as to who “discovered” America — some more substantiated than others.
+We know for sure that Vikings were in America centuries before Columbus and there is some (disputed) evidence that Polynesian explorers also visited the continent before the Spaniard.
+Also, technically, Nomadic Asian tribes first discovered America over 15,000 years ago.

 But let’s take it step by step.

 The Columbus Expedition

 Fast forward a few weeks, and a lookout on one of the ships saw land.
 The captain of that ship (not Columbus) confirmed the sighting and alerted Columbus.
 Columbus later maintained that he himself had already seen a light hours beforehand because the first man to see new land would earn a lifetime pension from the Spanish crown.
 Already, you’re probably starting to see that Columbus wasn’t really the nicest person.

 “They ought to make good and skilled servants, for they repeat very quickly whatever we say to them.
 I think they can very easily be made Christians, for they seem to have no religion.
 If it pleases our Lord, I will take six of them to Your Highnesses when I depart, in order that they may learn our language.”